martinboers/plcnext-book/src/ch01-01-ip-address.md

 ## Setting the IP Address

 Once you have assembled [everything you need to get started][what-you-will-need], your PLCnext Control device will be powered up and plugged in to an Ethernet network with access to the internet.
-On an **AXC** PLCnext Control device it doesn't matter which of the two Ethernet ports are used; these are switched internally.
+On **AXC F 1152** and **AXC F 2152** PLCnext Control devices it doesn't matter which of the two Ethernet ports are used; these are switched internally.

 The factory default IP address of every PLCnext Control device is 192.168.1.10/24, but you will probably want to change this to something that suits your local network.

 > This section shows how to change the IP address of the PLCnext Control device from the default value.
 In the remainder of this book, all examples will use the default IP address (192.168.1.10).

-Here are two possible ways to change the IP address of the PLCnext Control device:
+Here are some possible ways to change the IP address of the PLCnext Control device:

 ### Use netnames